sethbrasile/PiFire/01-index.md

 ### Credits

-Web Application created by Ben Parmeter, copyright 2020, 2021, 2022.
+Web Application created by Ben Parmeter, copyright 2020-2023.
 Check out my other projects on [github](https://github.com/nebhead).
 If you enjoy this software and feel the need to donate a cup of coffee, a frosty beer or a bottle of wine to the developer you can click [here](https://paypal.me/benparmeter).

 Of course, none of this project would be available without the wonderful and amazing folks below.
 If I forgot anyone please don't hesitate to let me know.

 * **PiSmoker** - The project that served as the inspiration for this project and where the PID controller is wholesale borrowed from.
 Special mention to Dan for providing encouraging feedback from day one of this project.
 Many thanks!
 Copyright Dan Borello. [engineeredmusings.com](http://engineeredmusings.com/pismoker/) [github](https://github.com/DBorello/PiSmoker)

 * **Circliful** - Beautiful Circle Gauges on the dashboard.
 Extra special mention for Patric for providing great support to me via GitHub.
 Copyright Patric Gutersohn & other contributors. [gutersohn.com](http://gutersohn.com/) [github](https://github.com/pguso/js-plugin-circliful)

+* **SVG Gauge** - Credits to Aniket Naik for the excellent SVG-Gauge.
+Released under the MIT License Copyright (c) 2016 [(github profile)](https://github.com/naikus) [github.com](https://github.com/naikus/svg-gauge)

 * **Bootstrap** - WebUI Based on Bootstrap 4.
 Bootstrap is released under the MIT license and is copyright 2018 Twitter. [getbootstrap.com](http://getbootstrap.com)